parth-sarawgi09/e-commerce-application-follow-along/README.md

 Welcome to Milestone 28!

  In this milestone, we focused on adding a cancel order feature to the my-orders page and creating a backend endpoint for handling order cancellations.

+ # Milestone 29: Paypal integration

+ IN this milestone, we focused on adding a cash on delivery and online payment opiton to the project.